2022 South Dakota Attorney General election

 The 2022 South Dakota Attorney General election took place on November 8, 2022, to elect the next attorney general of South Dakota.
 On June 21, 2022, former Republican Attorney General Jason Ravnsborg was convicted and removed from office for malfeasance of office.
 The State Senate further barred Ravnsborg from holding office in South Dakota.
 Republican Mark Vargo was appointed to fill the remainder of Ravnsborg's term and did not run for a full term.

-Marty Jackley, who previously held this office from 2009 until 2019, ran unopposed in the general election.
+Marty Jackley, who previously held this office from 2009 until 2019, won unopposed in the general election.